A Million Lights: Background

 Cheryl's second solo album, titled Messy Little Raindrops, was released on 1 November 2010.
 The album debuted at number one in the UK, and at number two in Ireland.
 On 19 August 2011 the album was certified Platinum by BPI, with sales in excess of 300,000.

 On 5 May 2011, an announcement was made after months of speculation that Cheryl would be a judge alongside Simon Cowell, L.A.
-Reid, and Paula Abdul on the first season of the American version of The X Factor following three consecutive years of having a judging seat on the UK show.
+Reid, and Paula Abdul on the first season of the USA show of The X Factor following three consecutive years of having a judging seat on the UK show.
 However, after only three weeks as a judge and completing the auditions in Los Angeles and Chicago, Cheryl was dropped from the American judging panel and replaced by Nicole Scherzinger.
-Cowell said that the reason why Cheryl left was because he gave her the option to be a judge on the 2011 series of the UK show as he felt that she would have been more comfortable there.
-Additionally, it was later confirmed that Cheryl would not be returning to the UK show either, as Tulisa already replaced her on the UK judging panel.
+Cowell said that the reason why Cheryl left was because he gave her the option to be a judge on the eighth series of the UK show as he felt that she would have been more comfortable there.
+Additionally, it was later confirmed that Cheryl would not be returning to the UK show either, as Tulisa already replaced her on the UK judging panel and Cheryl's unwillingness to judge the UK show without Cowell.
 Cheryl then began to focus on her third studio album and began recording sessions in July 2011.